10-zin/cpp-micrograd/c-micrograd/README.md

 # C-micrograd

 In the works..
-Works for small neural nets, and lesser data.
+Works for small neural nets, and v.small data.

 ToDo Improvements :
 1. Suffers exploding gradients, as data is increased (needs relu, DIV, SUB operators to handle that).